avabellaw/my-recipe/readme.md

     * Informs me of warnings, errors and formatting issues
 * pycodestyle package
     * Commandline package for further validation to PEP8 standards.
+* Bcrypt
+    * Used to encrypt and validate passwords.
 * Google Fonts
     * Easy access to many fonts supplied from a CDN that is close to the user, increasing download speed.
     * The @font-faces are in my stylesheet.
 This is quicker than the browser making two requests, the first being for the aforementioned stylesheet containing each @font-face.